gamaliel-ai/gamaliel-prompts/README.md

 **Your Questions.
 Biblical Answers.
 Open Source.**

-Gamaliel Prompts is the open-source heart of the [Gamaliel.ai](https://gamaliel.ai) project—a free, AI-powered Bible study companion.
+Gamaliel Prompts is the open-source heart of the [Gamaliel.ai](https://gamaliel.ai) project—a free, Open, AI-powered Bible study companion.
 This repository contains all the prompt templates, user and partner profiles, and theological guidelines that power the biblical reasoning and transparency of the Gamaliel system.

 > **⚠️ Note: We are in Early Development**
 >